thongnt0208/fer201m-lab01-se1613-thongnt-se160850/README.md

-## A respository for Lab01 in FER201m subject at FPT University.
+## A respository for Lab01 in FER201m subject which is about ReactJS at FPT University.
-## Discription:
+### Discription:
 This is a project to practice Container and Presentation components.

 •	All the images put in a folder.\